rmslick/WebCamInterface/README.md

 # WebCamInterface

 WebCamInterface is intended as an image processing education tool for kids but is useful for hackers born in the 20th century as well.
-WebCamInterface.pw is a wrapper class around opencv meant to reduce unsavory details required to perform basic image processing tasks.
+WebCamInterface.py is a wrapper class around opencv meant to reduce unsavory details required to perform basic image processing tasks.

 Suggestions welcome.